google/applied-machine-learning-intensive/v2/xx_career_development/04_the_art_of_networking.md

 * If you can believe it, you used to have to exchange paper resumes to network professionally, which made everything much slower and more complicated
 * Now, thanks to technology, we can network with one another more easily than ever before using a myriad of platforms.
 * The down side of that is that with so many options for connecting, it can be difficult to decide the right one.
 Social media is messy.
 Across Facebook, LinkedIn, Twitter, and other social networks, we are connected to a mix of close friends, college buddies, high school classmates, co-workers, bosses, former bosses, I-met-you-at-a-party-once acquaintances, and people we've never even seen face-to-face.
 It's important to understand the particular platform that you're using, as well as the type of relationship you have with a person, before attempting to leverage that connection for professional gain.
 Each social media platform has a certain reputation.
 For instance, LinkedIn is generally a business site, while Twitter is more "laid back" and often mixes professional and personal content.
 Respect the way that people use these sites.
 Adding a professional acquaintance as a friend on Facebook can be invasive, especially if that individual is a traditionalist who uses Facebook purely for personal contact with friends and family.
 Likewise, asking an old friend for a recommendation on LinkedIn might create awkwardness if the person has no experience with you in a professional capacity.
 LinkedIn is the quintessential social media site for forging business and work connections.
 Twitter can be a useful tool for interacting with the business as a whole, or for keeping up with their work, while Facebook and Instagram are more personal outlets.
-* Also, while technology is great for staying in touch and keeping track of contacts, nothing is substitute for a face-to-face conversation and interaction, so whenever possible, be sure to schedule time to actually talk.
+* Also, while technology is great for staying in touch and keeping track of contacts, nothing is a substitute for a face-to-face conversation and interaction, so whenever possible, be sure to schedule time to actually talk.
 Social networking is a way to keep track of relationships, but is not necessarily a way to build lasting relationships.
 * Along the same lines, when you meet someone through social media, ask for their preferred method of contact.
 Some people are big e-mailers, while others love talking on the phone or meeting for coffee.
 Respect their preferences.
 -->

 ---

-2. DON'T: come across as transactional {.big}
+# 2. DON'T: come across as transactional

 * Don’t approach contacts only when you need a favor
 * Do look for ways to support the other person